Know the Rock Hard Science of Muscle Building

 If your primary goal is to build muscle mass or increase your body mass, anyone can start a weight training program if you are healthy.

+Weight training is the best way for you to build muscle.
 If you are simply looking to tone up you should always perform your weight training before your cardio.
 Weight training before cardio allows you to concentrate 100% of your effort for an efficient workout to make progress more likely.

 Even if you look to lose a significant amount of weight, resistance training is beneficial because it will help you most importantly maintain the muscle you have.
 To build muscle really means muscle maintenance to people who look to lose weight or tone up.